 Most federal, state and institutional financial aid can be applied for study abroad.
 Most merit scholarships can also be applied for study abroad.
 UMaine financial aid funds are released on the first day of the UMaine fall, spring or summer semester regardless of the start date of the study abroad program.
-You must plan accordingly for all expenses prior to departure before your financial aid disburses (airfare, visas, deposits) and have funds readily available for several weeks abroad.
+You must plan accordingly for all expenses prior to departure before your financial aid disburses (airfare, visas, deposits).

 Are scholarships available?